 Our policy and strategy

-Our race equality through anti-racism guide (PDF 228kb) and our EDI strategy (PDF 142kb) explain our approach, which is to try to make sure that EDI is central to everything we do.
+Our equality, diversity and inclusion policy (PDF 258kb) and our equality, diversity and inclusion strategy (PDF 138kb) explain our approach, which is to try to make sure that EDI is central to everything we do.

 We want the British Council to be an inclusive place to work.
 We aim to create opportunities and reduce barriers for everyone, particularly under-represented groups.
 We are committed to making sure there is no unjustified discrimination in our processes for recruitment and selection, performance management and pay, and that promotion and retention is fairly granted across all our operations.